 IS Executive Editor Morgan Kaplan speaks to Abraham (Abe) Newman and Elizabeth Rosenberg about how how states increasingly “weaponize” economic interdependence among nations by leveraging global networks of informational and financial exchange for strategic advantage.
 This episode is based on the article “Weaponized Interdependence: How Global Economic Networks Shape State Coercion,” published in the Summer 2019 issue of International Security.

-A stream and transcript of the podcast can be found below.
+A transcript of the podcast can be found below.

 Morgan Kaplan: Hello and welcome to IS Off the Page.
 I’m your host, Morgan Kaplan, and I’m the Executive Editor of International Security, a quarterly journal edited and sponsored by the Belfer Center at the Harvard Kennedy School and edited and published by MIT Press.